MrakDun-desu/BlockstackerDocs/Rules customization/Game-managers.md

 Note: Indexing in Lua starts from 1, but when accessing objects which are taken from C#, this isn't the case.
 So instead of indexing `Board.Slots` from `1` to `Slots.Count`, you need to index from `0` to `Slots.Count - 1`.

 You access functions with the `:` notation.
-Functions available in Blockstacker 0.3:
+Functions available in UStacker 0.3:
 - `Board:AddGarbageLayer(slotsTable, addToLast)` - `slotsTable` is a table of tables of boolean values.
 Each table represents one line of garbage and should be filled with boolean values, true for garbage block and false for no garbage blocks. `addToLast` is a boolean that decides if this garbage layer should be counted as a part of last added layer.
 Important for connected skins.
 Works the same as function in [Garbage generators](Garbage-generators.md).
 - `Board:ClearAllBlocks()` - clears all blocks from the board.